Qazeer/artefacts.help/pages/windows/thumbs-db_thumbcache.md

 The location of the file linked to a thumbnail is not stored in the `Thumbcache` file.
 However, each thumbnail in the `Thumbcache` file is associated with an unique identifier `ThumbnailcacheID`.
-This identifier / hash can be used to retrieve the location of the associated file, mostly for non deleted files:
+This identifier/hash can be used to retrieve the location of the associated file, mostly for non deleted files: